Our service now covers areas all across Canada

 Also, worth noting is that not all sinks have washers, and some ceramic taps use durable ceramic plates to seal in water.
 This repair job is complex and should be completed by a professional.

 When you turn on your tap and find the water refusing to make waves, this is because you have low water pressure.
-The water that runs through the pipes of your home carries dissolved minerals which deposit themselves on metal surfaces.
+The water that runs through the pipes of your home carries dissolved minerals that deposit themselves on metal surfaces.
 Over time, these mineral deposits collect on inner surfaces, including your kitchen faucet.
 Luckily, many kitchen faucets have aerators that unscrew from the tip.
 These can be cleaned by soaking the piece overnight in a vinegar solution, which will work to dissolve the deposits that have settled.

 If low water pressure continues after you’ve cleaned this piece, the issue may be more complex.
 This could point to a leaky pipe which could become an emergency plumbing job if left too long.
 In more serious cases, this could be a problem with your water supply.
 If you find that you are experiencing low water pressure in other areas of the home or if you find that there is a sudden reduction in water pressure with no known cause, it is recommended that you call a plumber.

 If your kitchen faucet is showing signs of rust on the outside, chances are it has formed on the inside as well.
 If this is something that occurs, it is important for you to be extra careful.
 Rust forming inside your faucet can greatly affect the quality of your tap water.
 Other forms of wear that you may notice include difficulty turning or moving levers, spray heads or the faucet itself.
-In all scenarios, it’s probably best if you invest in a new faucet, as there is little to be done when it comes to general wear and tear of this appliance.
+In all scenarios, it’s probably best if you invest in a new faucet, as there is little to be done when it comes to the general wear and tear of this appliance.

 If you’re turning on your faucet to fill up that kettle and you find that it is making a high-pitched sound, then chances are that your rubber washers have worn down.
 Rubber washers age and harden over time, making a particularly irritating noise when faucet handles are turned.
 This can be remedied by replacing washers with an inexpensive faucet repair kit, or if you’ve been considering an update for a while, this is the time to invest in a new model.